HOLIDAYS FOR FAMILIES: TOP HACKS ON

-Even children who are normally well behaved can get antsy on a long plane or car ride.
+Even children who are normally well-behaved can get antsy on a long plane or car ride.
 If you have one, it's worth bringing a tablet on board and loading it with your child’s favourite shows and games.
 A new sticker book or story for the plane can be really handy too, especially for persuading active toddlers to sit down ready for take-off!
 If you plan on travelling around a lot, you can play music during car journeys or engage them in easy in-car games such as "I Spy".
 Check out some handy travel toys for toddlers on airplanes, such as stickers, puzzles and colouring books, to keep them busy (and distracted!) during the flight.

 TRAVEL FIRST-AID KIT FOR A FAMILY HOLIDAY